akashmon598/Playground/README.md

 ### FEATURES THAT I AM PLANNING TO ADD TO THIS GUI

-1. When process button is clicked another window should be open where the camera zoom can be controlled.
-This will be updated soon!!
-2. Add live streaming in the second window using opencv.
+1. Add live streaming in the second window using opencv.
-3. Send the captured image from the GUI to the pc/rasberriepie.
+2. Send the captured image from the GUI to the pc/rasberriepie.
 As i am using a rasberrie pie I am not able to install sony play memories.

 ### LINKS FOR THE USED GITHUB REPOSETORIES
 1. KAGGLE DATASET:             https://www.kaggle.com/kaustubhb999/tomatoleaf